Thomson Foundation: Projects

 In the past, the foundation has worked in more than 150 countries.
-Its current projects include the OPEN Media Hub, a five-year programme which seeks to strengthen independent media and professional journalism in 17 of the countries bordering the European Union and create a media sharing platform.
+Its previous projects include the OPEN Media Hub, a five-year programme which sought to strengthen independent media and professional journalism in 17 of the countries bordering the European Union and create a media sharing platform.

-The foundation's previous projects have included a long-running programme of work in Sudan, which included training for journalists working in a range of media, Africa Means Business, a project in collaboration with University of Ghana and the African Research Consortium based in Kenya, with funding from the Bill and Melinda Gates Foundation and the Inquirer Awards, which promoted investigative journalism in a number of countries across Asia and the Middle East.
+The foundation's other projects have included a long-running programme of work in Sudan, which included training for journalists working in a range of media, Africa Means Business, a project in collaboration with University of Ghana and the African Research Consortium based in Kenya, with funding from the Bill and Melinda Gates Foundation and the Inquirer Awards, which promoted investigative journalism in a number of countries across Asia and the Middle East.

 The Thomson Foundation runs an annual digital and multimedia summer course, which sees journalists from across the globe come to the UK for a five weeks of training and work placements.

 The foundation has also done a lot of work in China over the past three decades, including encouraging modern journalistic practices in the state news agency Xinhua.